-Young Epilepsy/St Piers' procedures and guides establish and maintain the processes for the effective management of records.
+Young Epilepsy' Procedures and Guides establish and maintain the processes for the effective management of records.
 These are outlined in the Records Management Guidance and Roadmap.

 Managers must ensure effective records management within their areas.
-Staff are responsible for ensuring that they adhere to Young Epilepsy/St Piers' records management standards.
+Staff are responsible for ensuring that they adhere to Young Epilepsy' records management standards.